ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ---

 ## Learning From Documentation
 The program for this challenge is /challenge/challenge, and you'll need to invoke it properly in order for it to give you the flag.
-Let's pretend that this is its documentation:
-Welcome to the documentation for /challenge/challenge!
-To properly run this program, you will need to pass it the argument of --giveflag.
-Good luck!
+Let's read its documentation to understand how to use it correctly.
+The documentation tells us exactly what argument we need to pass to get the flag.

 ### Solve
 **Flag:** `pwn.college{olfzGqD62c47-nb6NbY7a1mP7b3.QX0ITO0wyM3kjNzEzW}`